HandCash/handcash-connect-sdk-docs/docs/payments.md

 ## Pay to multiple people

-You can add up to 200 people to the same payment.
-Also you can reference them using:
+You may add up to 200 people to the same payment.
+Also you may reference them using:

 - **Handles** (eyeone): recommended to send between HandCash users.
 - **Paymails** (name@moneybutton.io, name@relayx.io, etc...): recommended to send to other services.